borg286/sevtech/README.md

 * The Spawner Seeker from Cyclic can be used to find the dungeons on the planets.
 It has a range of 128 blocks and will find the spawners in the dungeon.
 You may have to make multiple jumps using the slime sling but it's often easier than searching for the entrances.

 * If you get stuck on a planet in a death loop or no way to get home, you can type /gchouston in the chat twice to be sent back to world spawn

+* Mercury is the same tier as Asteroids, but offers Solid Meteoric Iron much more easily.
+You can find both Solid Desh and Solid Meteoric Iron asteroids on the surface of Mars, each yielding over a stack of the solid block.

 ### Moon